Hunting for an EMC-like effect for antiquarks: Appendix B

 \section{Appendix B}

 We used a code based on the methods developed in Refs. \cite{Alvioli:2014eda,Alvioli:2017wou} to simulate a hard trigger in nucleon--nucleus high energy collisions.
 The framework is an event--by--event approach, based on nuclei described by specific configurations, \textit{i.e.} nucleons' positions in each event, prepared beforehand with state of the art methods \cite{Alvioli:2009ab,Alvioli:2018jls}.
+In the case of the deuteron, we obtained a 3D distribution using the well--known Hulthen radial wave function to generate the relative position of the neutron and proton in a probabilistic way, and selected a random orientation of the deuteron with respect to the longitudinal and vertical directions, in each event.
 We calculated a quantity which depends on the specific configuration, impact parameter, $b$, and number of wounded nucleons, $\nu$:

 where $\Vec{b}$ is the vector impact parameter of the projectile, $\Vec{\rho}$ is the hard interaction point in transverse plane, $\Vec{b}_j$ is the $j$--th target nucleon position in the transverse plane, and $z_{hard}$ is the $z$ coordinate of the hard--interacting nucleon; the dependence on $\nu$ is implicit, here, because we actually build $Z_h(b,\nu)$ as a two--dimensional distribution.
 Moreover, $\Vec{\rho}$ is integrated because we allow for the hard interaction to occur anywhere in the transverse plane, regardless of the specific nucleon who is interacting.